New Orleans mother wants answers after baby is attacked at daycare - NewsBreak

 By Jordan Lippincott,11 days ago

-NEW ORLEANS (WGNO) – A New Orleans mother is demanding answers after her daughter was attacked at pre-school.

-The incident happened a week ago at Angel’s Haven Daycare on South Claiborne Avenue in Hollygrove.
+NEW ORLEANS ( WGNO ) – A Louisiana mother is demanding answers after her daughter was attacked at pre-school.
+She says the incident happened a week ago at Angel’s Haven Daycare in New Orleans’ Hollygrove neighborhood.

 “To relive it is just a horror,” Cymande Ford said.

-Ford is talking about the moment she was reunited with her daughter, 19-month-old Harley, at Angel’s Haven Daycare around 11:15 a.m.
-February 9.
+Ford is talking about the moment she was reunited with her daughter, 19-month-old Harley, at Angel’s Haven Daycare Feb.
+9.6 dead in Arkabutla, MS shootings; suspect identified

 Minutes earlier, she received a call from the school’s director, asking her to come to the school.